CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Frozen enemies take 3x damage (although explosive damage is not multiplied).
 Frozen dreadnoughts take 2.5x damage.

 * Frozen wardens don’t grant their allies the half-damage and regeneration buffs.

+* Wardens will occasionally stop and scream, after which some grunts are spawned near it.
+Stunning, freezing, or fearing the warden during the scream channel will cancel the grunt summons.

 * Macteras and swarmers instantly die after being frozen.
 Importantly, this includes naedocyte breeders.
 However, goo bombers are difficult to freeze.